input-output-hk/catalyst-ci/actions/merge/README.md

 ## Setup

-This action has limited usefulness for consumers who are not using the opionated approach of using GitOps to control service deployments.
+This action has limited usefulness for consumers who are not using the opinionated approach of using GitOps to control service deployments.
 It assumes you have a single "hashes" file per environment that is the source of truth for what images are currently deployed.
 When new images are created, for example as part of a CI pipeline, this action can automatically update this "hashes" file with the